 Finally, and perhaps most crucially, having a competent attorney on your side levels the playing field, especially when you’re up against a huge insurance company’s experience and resources.

-2. Identifying Who Is at Fault in a Car Accident so that the lawyer can help you
+2. Identifying Who Is at Fault in a Car Accident

 In most places, the at-fault motorist is responsible for the vehicle damage and injuries that come from the accident.
 Most claims stemming from the accident will be covered by the at-fault driver’s car insurance company, and the driver will normally “pay” in the form of a higher car insurance rate.
 When it comes to legal and financial responsibility for car accident damages, most states adopt these classic “fault” standards.
 If you live in one of the dozen or so states that have adopted some form of no-fault car insurance, you should read the “No Fault States” section below.